pkorner218/Ribosome_Diricore_pipeline/README.md

 ├── Analysis_part\
 │   └──Projectfolder\
 │    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   └── user_output\
-├── main_shiny.R\
 ├── Riboseq_part\
-├── Shiny_part\
 └── user_output

-The package contains the main_shiny.R which is the script that opens the user interface and through which all analysis and visualization steps can be directed.
-Further does the package contain 3 Folders: Riboseq_part which contains all the scripts for the actual bumpfinder analysis as well as the REF subfolder containing all the necessary Reference files, The shiny_part folder which contains several template and example files used in the shiny user interface and the Analysis_part folder which is empty.
-Upon giving a Projectname in the shiny user interface a Projectfolder will be created in the Analysis_part and will be filled automatically with the files and plots that are created during the bumpfinder analysis.
-The folder user_output will be created as a subfolder inside the Analysis_part/Projectfolder and will at the end only contain a subset of plots and the most important result files copied there from the Analysis part folder.
+Riboseq_part contains all the scripts for the actual ribosome sequencinganalysis as well as the REF subfolder containing all the necessary Reference files.
+Upon giving a Projectname in the shiny user interface a Projectfolder will be created in the and will be filled automatically with the files and plots that are created during bumpfinder analysis.

-## User_output Folder structure

-The user_output folder is automatically created at the end of the bumpfinder pipeline run and it contains the main plots and results of the run in a user friendly organized way.

-./user_output/\
-├── Bumpfinder\
-├── DEseq\
-├── Diricore\
-├── QualityControl\
-│   ├── align_summaries.txt\
-│   ├── transcript_summaries.txt\
-│   └── cutadapt_summaries.txt\
-├── Readcounts\
-└── Wig

-The Bumpfinder folder contains subfolders for the individual differential comparisons the plots as pdf.

-Similarly the DEseq folder contains the same subfolders which include The used readcount files, One GENE_DESEQ2.txt file which has the foldchange, p value and further data per gene, one DESEQ2.txt file containing the same data per transcript.
-A number of differential plots such as a PCA plot, The normalized count file for this comparison.

 Diricore contains the subsequence_shift_plots for the individual comparisons as well as the rpf summary files. ( individual RPF plots can be found in the `./Riboseq_part/output/plots/rpf/`  folder).

-The QualityControl folder contains for each sample the ribowaltz quality control plots as well as summaries of the cutadapt preprocessing, alignment, and transcript alignment.

-The Readcounts folder contains the htseq out readcounts per sample.

-Last the Wig folder has per sample a wig file that can be uploaded at UCSC for visualization.

-Analysis_part folder.
-This is the foiled on which the analysis takes place.
+## Input
 The fastq.gz files and the sample information files which are uploaded by the user are transferred here and will then subsequently be processed and analyzed.

 ./input/\
 ├── fastq\